Thanks for visiting - 2023 marks our 20th anniversary!

-I suggest my students create a visual or audio cue to aid in pausing as they go through the day.
+I suggest our students create a visual or audio cue to remind them to pause as they go through the day.
 These cues are built around the question "Where's your attention at?"

 Anything can be a "mindfulness cue" - make a pen mark on the back of your hand!

 Bring your focus back to right here and now.
 Breathe.
 Explore your options.

 It's simple, but it does take practice.
 Utilize the tools - the mindfulness cues - to help you at first.
 Eventually you may not need them.
 But, if you continue to need them, that's okay.
 Either way, as long as you continue to work at it, you'll see results.